brineylab/AbLMs-scaling-laws/fig5-native vs. shuffled pairing classification/results/README.md

 This folder is intentionally empty.
-Native vs. shuffled chain pairing classification task  created in ../`pair_classification-5itr.py` will be saved here.
+Native vs. shuffled chain pairing classification task results that created in ../`pair_classification-5itr.py` will be saved here.